xeqi/fu-parser/README.md

 Fulminator provides a json export file for npcs.
 This file can be used to import data into your world.

+NPCs with equipment require that an item with the same name exists in your foundry world.
+The built in ones should be available if the pdf import was used.

 Currently the following are unsupported:
 1. Phases
 2. Multipart